Redmi Note 5: Software

-The Redmi Note 5 and Redmi Note 5 Pro were released with MIUI 9, but on the Redmi Note 5 it is based on Android 7.1.2 "Nougat", while on the Redmi Note 5 it is based on Android 8.1 "Oreo".
-Later, the phones were updated to Android 9 "Pie", but only the Chinese version of firmware was updated to MIUI 12, while the global firmware was updated only to MIUI 11.
+The Redmi Note 5 and Redmi Note 5 Pro were released with MIUI 9, but on the Redmi Note 5 Pro it is released with Android 7.1.2 "Nougat", while on the Redmi Note 5 it is released with Android 8.1 "Oreo".
+Later, the phones were updated to Android 9 "Pie", but the Redmi Note 5 Pro's last software update for the phone was Android 9 "Pie" with MIUI 12.

 Features

-The most important thing is that the mobile is secure. smartphones come with a fingerprint reader and other sensors including an accelerometer, gyro, proximity, and compass.
-Additionally, include a radio.
-A lot of people like the audio quality, which is Noise -29.7 dB / Crosstalk -91.8 dB.
-It's helpful because it's not quite sharp.
+The smartphones come with a fingerprint reader, accelerometer, gyroscope, proximity sensor, radio, and compass.
+The audio output includes background noise levels of -29.7 dB and crosstalk at -91.8 dB.

 Reception

 Redmi Note 5 received mostly positive reviews.
 TechRadar called it the best budget smartphone in the market and rated it 4/5.
 However lack of NFC and USB type C port, as well as the camera bump and inclusion of advertisements in the UI has been criticized.